InsMapper: Exploring Inner-instance Information for Vectorized HD Mapping: Experiments

+Consequently, InsMapper demonstrates superior performance compared to prior approaches across multiple datasets, exhibiting outstanding detection outcomes.
+Concurrently, InsMapper maintains a comparable inference speed to the previous state-of-the-art method.
+These exceptional experimental results strongly demonstrate the effectiveness and generality of the proposed designs.

-\subsection{Ablation studies}
+\subsection{Ablation Studies}

-In this section, multiple ablation study experiments are conducted to verify the necessity of the proposed modules and designs.
+\mypara{Key component designs.} We conduct several ablation study experiments to confirm the necessity of the proposed modules.
+Initially, we incorporate these modules into the previous state-of-the-art baseline model incrementally, and the results are presented in Table \ref{ablation_all}.
+It is evident that all three modules contribute to performance improvements, thereby validating their necessity.
+To further investigate the impact of each module's design, we perform comprehensive ablation studies in the following paragraphs.

-\paragraph{Hybrid query generation} Compared to naive or hierarchical query generation schemes, the proposed hybrid query generation scheme effectively blocks undesired inter-instance correlation while simultaneously maintaining inner-instance correlation.
+\mypara{Hybrid query generation.} Compared to basic or hierarchical query generation schemes, the proposed hybrid query generation scheme generates queries with better quality and diversity, due to effectively utilizing inner-instance correlation.
 The evaluation results of the different query generation schemes are presented in Table \ref{ablation_query_generation}.
-These results reveal that the hybrid query generation scheme outperforms its counterparts, thereby demonstrating the soundness of this design approach.
+These results reveal that the hybrid query generation scheme outperforms its counterparts, thereby demonstrating the soundness of this design.

-\paragraph{Inner-instance query fusion} Query fusion is designed to leverage the correlation between inner-instance queries to enhance prediction performance.
-Various methods can be employed for fusing queries, including taking the mean (i.e., $w_{i,j,k}=\frac{1}{n_p}$), feed-forward network (FFN), and self-attention.
-The evaluation results for these different query fusion methods are presented in Tab. \ref{ablation_ways_query_fusion}.The outcomes of the query fusion methods vary significantly, with self-attention-based query fusion achieving the best results.
-Consequently, self-attention query fusion is incorporated into the final design of InsightMapper.
+\mypara{Inner-instance query fusion.} Query fusion is proposed to leverage the correlation between inner-instance queries to enhance prediction performance.
+Various methods can be employed for fusing queries, including mean fusing (\ie, each query is summed with the mean of all queries of the same instance), fusion by the feed-forward network, and fusion by self-attention.
+The evaluation results are presented in Table \ref{ablation_ways_query_fusion}.
+The outcomes of the query fusion methods vary significantly, with self-attention-based query fusion achieving the best results.
+Consequently, self-attention query fusion is incorporated into InsMapper.